David Weber

 David Mark Weber (born October 24, 1952) is an American science fiction and fantasy author.
-He has written several science-fiction and fantasy books series, the best known of which is the Honor Harrington science-fiction series.
+He has written several science-fiction and fantasy books series, the best-known of which is the Honor Harrington science-fiction series.
 His first novel, which he worked on with Steve White, sold in 1989 to Baen Books.
 Baen remains Weber's major publisher.

 Writing career

 Born in Cleveland, Ohio, on October 24, 1952, Weber began writing while in fifth grade.
 Some of Weber's first jobs within the writing/advertising world began after high school when he worked as copywriter, typesetter, proofreader, and paste-up artist.
-He later earned an undergraduate degree from Warren Wilson College in Asheville, North Carolina and a M.A. in history from Appalachian State University in Boone, North Carolina.
+He later earned an undergraduate degree from Warren Wilson College in Asheville, North Carolina and an M.A. in history from Appalachian State University in Boone, North Carolina.

 Weber's first published novels grew out of his work as a wargame designer for the Task Force board wargame Starfire.
-Weber used the Starfire universe as a setting for short stories that he wrote for the company's Nexus magazine, and he also wrote the Starfire novel Insurrection (1990) with Stephen White after Nexus was canceled; this book was the first in a tetralogy that concluded with their final collaboration, The Shiva Option (2002), which was included in The New York Times Best Seller List.
+Weber used the Starfire universe as a setting for short stories that he wrote for the company's Nexus magazine, and he also wrote the Starfire novel Insurrection (1990) with Stephen White after Nexus was canceled; this book was the first in a tetralogy that concluded with their final collaboration, The Shiva Option (2002), which was included in The New York Times Best Seller list.